Souptik2001/wp-decoupled-base/README.md

-# WP Decoupled Sample
+# WP Decoupled Base

 There are certain mistakes which I made in this project.
-So, here are teh list of those [mistakes](#mistakes).
+So, here are the list of those [mistakes](#mistakes).

 A WordPress decoupled setup.
 The total setup is divided into three parts -
 - **WordPress** - Just a CMS to store the data and exposes the data to be consumed by its REST API.